h2non/nar/README.md

 This is useful when you want to deploy a fully self-contained application which works in a sandboxed runtime environment

-The included node binary will be the same as the used when your create the archive (taken from `process.execPath`)
+The included node binary will be, by defeault, the same as the used when your create the archive (taken from `process.execPath`)

+Hooks scripts that requires node will use the self-contained binary inside the archive.
+It will be also accesible via `PATH` environement variable

 **Note**: as you already know, the node binary is OS and platform specific.
 Take that into account if you are going to deploy the archive in multiple platforms